thechillman422/RDCManUtil.ps1/README.md

       passwords.
 Keep these files secured.

    - Move the *.rdg.dec files to the RDC Manager Sites Folder of the new computer.
-   - Copy this ps1 script to the new computer.
    - Set $directoryPath to the RDC Manager Sites Folder of the new computer.
    - Make sure the RDC Manager Sites Folder of the new computer does not contain any *.rdg files.
 If *.rdg files exist, it will go into the decrypt mode instead of the